tsujamin/digi-approval/casestudy/case-study.md

 # Concluding remarks
 **experience of the team's involvement in the competition; feedback/suggestions for next rounds**

-The team came together from a group of friends at the Australian National University.
-We were not a pre-established company, but formed a proprietary limited company after progressing to the bake-off stage of the competition.
-While some of us had experience consulting in the private sector, none of us had worked with the public sector.

-There are two main observations arising from our position.

-### 1: Commercialisation

-We entered the competition as a group of friends.
+We had an overwhelmingly positive experience of the competition.
+In the course of a few months, we have gone from a group of friends at the Australian National University to a proprietary limited company with a proof of concept system that has commercial potential.
+We have worked productively with NICTA and with TAMS to deliver on the agreed objectives.

+**From the point of view of DigiACTive, the Digital Canberra Challenge has been hugely successful.** The project was excellently managed by the eGov cluster, and TAMS has been incredibly helpful throught the process.

+## Suggestions for future rounds

 In order to proceed in the bake-off, we required a formal legal structure.
 We consulted a lawyer, and opted to form a proprietary limited company.
 We were also required to acquire insurance as part of the bake-off agreement.

-We found the administrative process of forming a company, getting the necessary insurance, and sorting out the necessary legal documents to be immensely educational.
-On the other hand, we also found it to be incredibly time-consuming, expensive and frustrating.
-It consumed the bulk of our time for the first several weeks of the competition, and consumed well over half of (TODO more accurate %age) our total project budget.
+We were fortunate to have team members with experience as sole traders and in forming incorporated associations.
+Nonetheless, we found the administrative process of forming a company, getting the necessary insurance, and sorting out the necessary legal documents to be, on the one hand, immensely educational, and on the other hand, incredibly time-consuming, expensive and frustrating.
+It consumed the bulk of our time for the first several weeks of the competition, and consumed well over half of our total project budget.

 If we had an pre-existing company, we could have redirected our time and money towards a number of different things.
 For example, if we had been less pushed for time and money, we would have brought a graphic designer and a user experience specialist on board.

 On the plus side, being pushed to have a formal legal structure has set us up well to continue the project into the future.
 On the down side, if we choose not to proceed, we have to wrap up the company, sort out its tax affairs, and so on: we're left holding a time-consuming liability.

-We have a number of suggestions for future competitions:
+We therefore have a number of suggestions for future competitions:
- + Starting a company is not a straightforward process.
-We were fortunate to have team members with experience as sole traders and in forming incorporated associations, which helped, but we would have benefited from some sort of information session or infomation pack outlining matters such as:
+ + We would have benefited from some sort of information session or infomation pack outlining matters such as:
   + different business structures: e.g. company vs partnership
   + how to go about forming one: applying directly through ASIC v applying through e.g. MYOB CompanyDocs,
   + the legal agreements needed to protect us, e.g. a Shareholders' Agreement
   + the various different types of insurance we would require
   + how we would go about expanding or winding up a company after the competition

- + SMEs have a disinct advantage compared to other entrants because of their existing company status: they don't need to spend any of their budget on forming a company.
+ + SMEs have a distinct advantage compared to other entrants because of their existing company structure: they don't need to spend any of their budget on forming a company.
 It may be worth considering evening out this advantage.

  + The insurance requirement could be re-evaluated.
 We were requried to hold professional indemnity insurance to guard against direct loss to the government.
 However it is hard to see how the proof of concept could actually cause the government financial loss, given that it was not hosted on government servers, did not process payments, and did not process actual user data.
 TODO: the insurance will actually be really, really useful iff we proceed.

-### 2: Public Sector thinking
+# Other remarks

+We have one suggestion for future teams, and two specific suggestions for teams coming from non-commercial, academic or otherwise low-budget environments.

+## General
 A major thing we had to adapt to is the very different way of thinking in the government space versus the innovation/start-up space.

 The process we had was very linear: gather requirements, develop a design document, build the system.
-This is in sharp contrast to the way we are used to operating: build a prototype, present it, see how people actually use it and what they want changed, fix the prototype in response, get more feed back and so on.
-We would have attempted to build a minimum viable product by iteration rather than through explicit design.
+Approval and sign-off was required at each stage.
+This is in sharp contrast to the way we were used to operating: build a prototype, present it, see how people actually use it and what they want changed, fix the prototype in response, get more feedback and so on.

-This actually worked out better than we were expecting, because feedback was less interactive than we were used to.
-We didn't for example, have the opportunity to just hover over people's shoulders as they attempted to use the demonstration systems.
+Absent the more formal process, we would have attempted to build a minimum viable product by iteration rather than through explicit design.
+However, the formal process actually worked out better than we were expecting, because feedback was less interactive than we were used to.
+We didn't, for example, have the opportunity to just hover over peoples' shoulders as they attempted to use the demonstration systems.
 Feedback took longer to get and was a very different sort of feedback to what we would have needed for the minimum viable product/iteration model to be effective.

-# Other remarks

-## Suggestions for future teams coming from non-commercial environments.
+From time to time we found the more formal process slow, restrictive and frustrating.
+We would advise future teams to stick at it and make sure it is done well - we found the things we hadn't designed as thoroughly to be the ones we struggled with more.

+## For those from non-commercial/academic environments in particular

  * One of our biggest and most surprising time-sinks arose from the different hardware we had.
 2 of our members had MacBooks, and one had a laptop running some variant of Linux.
 Despite our best efforts to make the development environment consistent through the use of Vagrant, we found a lot of time still diappeared in the differences Vagrant couldn't quite smooth out. **It's worth getting identical systems somehow**: either by buying identical hardware, or by doing all your development in the cloud from the start.